vanya-robertson/csvtohardv/README.md

 ## Command-line entry

 From command-line, takes the input csv file and the names of its columns in either a space-separated list, a space separated list and separately in an explanatory column, or in two space-separated lists.
+The files should be in the working directory.
 - Array in formats `"col1 col2 col3"` (with a constituent number of 2 or more items), `"col1 col2" "col3"` or `"col1 col2" "col3 col4"`.
 1. `csvtohardv test/c-syntax-structures.csv "code description structure"`
 2. `csvtohardv test/c-syntax-structures.csv "code structure" "description"` or `csvtohardv test/c-syntax-structures.csv "code structure" description` (without the quotations)